-In the South Eastern RBD there are 134 rivers, 9 estuaries and 4 coastal waters at risk of failing to achieve the required standards due to municipal wastewater and industrial discharges.
-According to the Environmental Protection Agency 2009 report on urban waste water discharges, Waterford City Environs, Viewmount, Williamstown/Grantstown, Bunclody and New Ross are among the 28 agglomerations nationally requiring secondary treatment that did not have the required level of treatment in place and were non-compliant with the requirements of the Urban Waste Water Treatment Regulations.
-New secondary treatment plants were due to be commissioned in 2009 at all of these locations.
+In the Western RBD there are 13 rivers are at risk of failing to achieve the required standards due to municipal wastewater and industrial discharges.
+According to the Environmental Protection Agency 2009 report on urban waste water discharges, Clifden is among the 28 agglomerations nationally requiring secondary treatment that did not have the required level of treatment in place and were non-compliant with the requirements of the Urban Waste Water Treatment Regulations.
 Urban sewers carry wastewater to treatment plants from homes and industrial or commercial sources, as well as storm water from roads, roofs and recreational areas.
-The wastewater is treated, to remove many pollutants, then discharged to surface waters.
+Pollutants include nutrients, bacteria, organic materials and dangerous substances from homes and industries, metals and hydrocarbons from urban runoff and pesticides from parks, golf courses and gardens.
+The wastewater is treated, to remove many pollutants, then discharged to surface waters or, very occasionally, to groundwater.
 Inadequately treated effluents and spills or leakage from sewerage networks can impact on receiving waters, damaging water quality and downstream uses (for example bathing waters or shellfish waters).
 Urban runoff can be contaminated with pollutants (such as from vehicle exhausts) and impact on surface and groundwater quality through direct discharges.
 Overflows from sewer networks, leaking from defective underground pipes or seepage from containment areas can also lead to surface and groundwater pollution.
-The location of wastewater and industrial discharges in the South Eastern RBD are illustrated in Map 2.5.
+The location of wastewater and industrial discharges in the Western RBD are illustrated in Map 2.5.